 The US bombed Laos into oblivion and is now trying to scare it away from cooperation with China

-Laos is a landlocked communist state in Southeast Asia.
-Wedged between China, Vietnam, Cambodia and Myanmar, the state has the potential to be a nexus of sorts for the entire region, but its cooperation with China has come under fire from the West.
+Laos – a landlocked communist state in Southeast Asia, wedged between China, Vietnam, Cambodia and Myanmar – has the potential to be a nexus of sorts for the entire region.
+However, its cooperation with Beijing has come under fire from the West.

-The poor country suffered massive bombing by the US during the Vietnam War, and is still weathering the consequences, including deaths from unexploded ordnance.
-Faced with numerous challenges, Laos has leaned on its giant northern neighbor for assistance.
+The impoverished nation holds the unenviable distinction of "the most bombed country in history" after the US dropped over 2 million tons of bombs on it during the Vietnam War.
+Laos is still weathering the consequences, including deaths from unexploded munitions.
+Faced with numerous challenges, it has leaned on its giant northern neighbor for assistance.

 In recent years, Laos has benefited considerably from China’s Belt and Road Initiative (BRI).
-In late 2021, the China-Laos railway was built, a high-speed rail connecting the country’s capital to Beijing, a gamechanger for its foreign trade and exports. Сurrently, a new superhighway is also being built across the country.
+In late 2021, the China-Laos railway was built, a high-speed system connecting the country’s capital to Beijing.
+This has been a gamechanger for its foreign trade and exports. Сurrently, a new superhighway is also being built across the country.
 Last week, however, an article from Reuters attracted widespread disdain on social media as it sought to frame China’s development in the country as risking a “new pandemic.”
 It was titled ‘China, birthplace of the covid pandemic, is laying tracks for another global health crisis.’

-The article argued that Laos is home to a bat population that carries the “novel coronaviruses,” the same viruses which gave rise to Covid-19.
+The article argued that Laos is home to a bat population that carries “novel coronaviruses,” the same source which allegedly gave rise to Covid-19.
 By building a highway through the country’s tropical forests, the argument goes, humans will be brought into closer contact with bats, thus destroying their environment and risking a new pandemic.
 This textbook example of an over-the-top ‘China bad’ story exaggerates and fixates on the speculated negative consequences of Beijing’s activities, never providing the full picture.
 It is never touched on, for example, how up to 50 people a year in Laos continue to die from undetonated US bombs dropped on the country during the Vietnam war.

 Western media at large have it in for China’s relationship with Laos, with outlets denouncing Chinese investments as a “debt trap” and accusing Laos of being a “vassal state.”
 Why is it met with such backlash?
 First of all, Laos is arguably the single most pro-Chinese state in Southeast Asia, the region which the US is aggressively targeting as part of its Indo-Pacific strategy.
 Despite being communist, Washington sees Vietnam as a potential military and economic counterweight to Beijing due to its maritime periphery; however, Laos is a landlocked state which reduces US geopolitical leverage in countering China.
 Laos is also fearful of neighboring Vietnam and sees Beijing as a guarantor in securing its own independence.